xanderhendriks/rpi-embedded-target-action-runner/README.md

 [Wikipidea](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks) has a good list of available tools.
 Most of them are free to use.

 #### Integration testing
 Integration testing is often overlooked, while it is actually a very powerful way of testing the code.
 You combine a small set of source files together and build them into a mini application for a very specific purpose.
 This could for instance be to verify the time it takes for a safety feature to detect a problem and bring the system in a safe state.
-Or testing the throughput of the code controlling a certain interface to see if it consistently meeds the speed requirements for the system.
+Or testing the throughput of the code controlling a certain interface to see if it consistently meets the speed requirements for the system.

 #### System testing
-For the system test we need to be able to verify that all it's interfaces are working as expected.
-This is typically done as a black box test where without knowlegde of the code the external interfaces are monitored and controlled.
+For the system test we need to be able to verify that all its interfaces are working as expected.
+This is typically done as a black box test, where without knowledge of the code the external interfaces are monitored and controlled.
 This can be done in different ways.
 You could hook up hardware that mimics the communication of sensors and actuators or you could have the real hardware with some extra hardware around it which can be controlled or monitored from the system test.
 This can be done manually by following a previously defined test protocol, but it is a lot more powerful if this test can be automated and run on every release.

 #### Bench testing
 This is probably the most common testing.
 An engineer implements a new feature or fixes a bug and tests on his bench if it is working as expected.
 Often the focus is on checking if it works under normal circumstances.
 Corner cases are often overlooked or can't be tested as they are hard to generate.
-The biggest problem with this type of testing is that it it's not documented.
-Making it hard to know what has exactly been tested and near to impossible to reproduce.
+The biggest problem with this type of testing is, that it is not documented.
+Making it hard to know what has exactly been tested and near to impossible to reproduce at a later time.

 ## Final acceptance test
 Having firmware that is going to be a big hit with the customer is only half the picture.
 If the hardware is not working properly the end result will still be a dissatisfied user.
 To avoid this every product has to be tested before it is packed and shipped.
 This is often done with expensive test equipment which uses a customised bed of nails to probe all the important signals on the board.
 Something that is not cost effective for an early stage startup until product market fit has been reached and the product is being manufactured in larger batch sizes.
-We will explore a cost effective test environment utilising an RPi running a Flask server with a simple React based UI.
+We will explore a cost effective test environment utilising an RPi running a simple web server implemented with [NiceGUI](https://nicegui.io/).

 The code for the workshop for this part can be found in github repository: [xanderhendriks/rpi-final-acceptance-test](https://github.com/xanderhendriks/rpi-final-acceptance-test).

 # Hardware used
 ## Raspberry Pi
-The [Raspberry Pi 3 Model B](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) is a relatively cheap, but capabable compute module which is powerfull enough to deploy firmware from [Github actions](https://github.com/features/actions) on the target.
+The [Raspberry Pi 3 Model B](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) is a relatively cheap, but capable compute module which is powerful enough to deploy firmware from [Github actions](https://github.com/features/actions) on the target.
 It is out of the box supported by the [Github action runner](https://github.com/actions/runner).

 ![Raspberry Pi 3 Model B](images/RPi3ModelB.png)

 ## STM32 NUCLEO Board
 The [STM32 NUCLEO](https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html) series of boards cover a wide range of 32 bit ARM core based MCU's.
 Devices are divided in the categories: mainstream, ultra low power and high performace.
-They offer many different perpherals, flash sizes and pin counts.
+They offer many different peripherals, flash sizes and pin counts.
 The [NUCLEO-F303K8](https://www.st.com/en/evaluation-tools/nucleo-f303k8.html) used here is near the lower end.
 It has a small footprint and its connectors are Arduino Nano compatible.
-Because the NUCLEAO boards all contain an embedded ST-LINK they support source level debugging with breakpoints and stepping through the code.
+Because the NUCLEO boards all contain an embedded ST-LINK they support source level debugging with breakpoints and stepping through the code.

 ![NUCLEO-F303K8](images/NUCLEO-F303K8.png)